Boondoggler3210/IBANValidation/README.md

 - UK VAT Registration Number: Validate format and check characters.
 This should can be useful for checking numbers when  the HMRC API that allows for online validation is not available.
 - GLN - Global location number: Validate length and check character.
 - Norwegian Organisasjonsnummer: Validate length, content and check character.
+- Check Character systems can be used to generate check characters for references that are not validated here.